-Mick Jagger 141 was painted while Warhol was at the height of his fame.
+Mick Jagger 141 was created while Warhol was at the height of his fame.
 Warhol spent a lot of time with Jagger and his then wife Bianca.
 He was closest to their daughter, Jade, whom Andy taught how to paint.
 He produced this screenprint of Mick Jagger as part of a portfolio of ten in 1975.
 Most prints in the series feature Warhol’s signature in pencil as well as Mick Jagger’s signature in felt pen.
 The Mick Jagger portfolio is distinctive in its collage style, shown in this print by bright pink highlights superimposed on neutral colors.
 The pink accents draw attention to Jagger’s famous lips and casual posture.

-Mick Jagger 141 as Part of Andy Warhol’s Larger Body of Work
+Mick Jagger 141 by Andy Warhol as Part of his Larger Body of Work

-Mick Jagger 141 is one of several pieces that Andy Warhol did on Mick Jagger.
+This print is one of several pieces that Warhol did depicting Mick Jagger.
 In 1969 The Rolling Stones approached Warhol and asked him to design the sleeve for their ninth studio album Sticky Fingers.
 Warhol agreed and received a letter from Mick Jagger that included a polite warning not to make the cover too complex to avoid problems during production.
 Warhol ignored Jagger’s warning and went on to produce an unforgettable cover that featured a close-up shot of actor and Warhol Superstar Joe Dallesandro.